London Ringways: Ringway 1

-In the central London area, only the East Cross Route and part of the West Cross Route of Ringway 1 were constructed together with the elevated Westway which links Paddington to North Kensington.
-These were all begun and completed before the plan was cancelled.
+In the central London area, only the East Cross Route and part of the West Cross Route of Ringway 1 were constructed, together with the elevated Westway which links Paddington to North Kensington.
+These were all completed before the plan was cancelled.
 With its elevated roadway on concrete pylons flying above the streets below at rooftop height, the Westway provides a good example of how much of Ringway 1 would have appeared had it been constructed.

-The East Cross route was the only part to be built in its entirety and it includes a permanently unfinished junction at Hackney Wick with the proposed North Cross Route.
+The East Cross route was the only part to be built in its entirety.
+It includes a permanently unfinished junction at Hackney Wick with the proposed North Cross Route.

 Another relic of the scheme is Southwyck House in Brixton, which was designed to shield the housing estate to its south from the noise of Ringway 1, leading to its nickname of "Barrier Block".

 Ringway 2

 The North Circular Road section of Ringway 2 survived the cancellation of the Ringways.
 It remained a trunk road and a 5.5 miles extension from South Woodford to Barking had land reserved from 1968.
 This extension was approved in 1976, and opened in 1987.
 Improvements have been made to the existing North Circular, so that most of it is now dual carriageway.
-However, these have been done in a piecemeal fashion so that the road varies in quality and capacity along its length and still has several unimproved single carriageway sections and awkward junctions.
+These have been done in a piecemeal fashion so that the road varies in quality and capacity along its length and still has several unimproved single carriageway sections and awkward junctions.

 By comparison, very little has been done to improve the condition of South Circular Road and no part of the southern part of Ringway 2 was built, mainly because of the density of the residential areas through which the route runs.
-The road remains predominantly single carriageway throughout.
+The road remains predominantly a single carriageway.

 Ringways 3 and 4

 Parts of Ringways 3 and 4 were started soon after Ringway 1 was cancelled.
 The first section of the northern half of Ringway 3 was constructed between South Mimms and Potters Bar and opened in 1975.
-The first section of Ringway 4 was built between Godstone and Reigate and opened the following year.
-Before the first of these opened, the planned north and east sections of Ringway 3 and the planned south and west sections of Ringway 4 were combined as the M25 (the northern part was initially designated as the M16 during the planning stages but opened as the M25).
+The first section of Ringway 4 was built between Godstone and Reigate and opened in 1976.
+Before the first of these opened, the planned north and east sections of Ringway 3 and the planned south and west sections of Ringway 4 were combined as the M25.
+The northern part was initially designated as the M16 during the planning stages but opened as the M25.
 The remaining sections of these two circular routes were never built.